Fin Macleod, now head of security on a

 "the

-good as its superb predecessor" (...) "not
+its superb predecessor" (...) "not

-evocative portrayal of a place where
+portrayal of a place

-church's harsh patronage."
+the church's harsh patronage."
 The

 Guardian